Our mission and core responsibilities

 Organisation of the bank’s operations is based on clearly defined core activities:

-The purpose of Norges Bank's liquidity management is to ensure that the Executive Board's interest rate decisions have a broad impact on short-term money market rates.
-This is achieved by steering the level of bank reserves, i.e. bank deposits at the central bank.
-More on Liquidity and markets.
+The purpose of Norges Bank's liquidity management is to ensure that the policy rate decisions of the Monetary Policy and Financial Stability Committee have a broad impact on short-term money market rates.
+This is achieved by steering the level of bank reserves, ie bank deposits at the central bank.

 Norges Bank shall promote financial stability and contribute to robust and efficient financial infrastructures and payment systems.
 More on Financial stability.